p-sav/PFDA/README.md

 The project specifically investigates whether it is **more financially beneficial to export surplus energy to the grid** or **store it in a home battery for later use**, taking into account:

-- Time-of-use electricity tariffs
+- Time of use electricity tariffs
-- Night-rate EV charging
+- Night rate EV charging
-- Export feed-in tariffs
+- Export feed in tariffs
 - Household occupancy patterns
 - Battery charging and discharging strategies